Komal914/GridMaker/README.md

 - Input Colors : Allows the user to choose any color

 # Future Improvements
-- drag boxes to fill in colors
+- Allow more interactivity such as drag boxes to fill in colors
 - Templates for art work

 # 👩🏻‍ Contributors